josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_do>>
 summ gear_ratio
 gen gear_ratioc = gear_ratio - `r(mean)'
-summ headroom
+summ price
-gen headroomc = headroom - `r(mean)'
+gen pricec = price - `r(mean)'
-summ gear_ratioc headroomc
+summ gear_ratioc pricec
-regress mpg c.headroomc##c.gear_ratioc i.rep78
+regress mpg c.pricec##c.gear_ratioc
 <</dd_do>>
 ~~~~

-If you compare fit characteristics and the interaction coefficient (and other coefficients), you'll notice nothing has changed save the coefficient
+If you compare fit characteristics and the interaction coefficient (and other coefficients), you'll notice nothing has changed save the coefficients
+for `pricec` and `gear_ratioc`.
+Now the interpretation the price main effect (which before was nonsense because gear ratio was never 0) is -.0009161,
+which corresponds to the relationship between price and mileage when `gear_ratio` is 3.014865.

-for `headroomc` and `gear_ratioc`.
-If we were to re-run the `margins` commands from before, we'd see the same results.
+If we were to re-run the `margins` commands from before, we'd see the same results (albeit with different scaling both in the `at( )` option and in
+the axes of the response.)

 ^#^^#^^#^ Robust standard errors